oracle/fmw-kubernetes/docs-source/content/oig/configure-design-console/using-the-design-console-with-nginx-non-ssl.md

 ---
-title: "b.
-Using Design Console with NGINX(SSL)"
+title: "a.
+Using Design Console with NGINX(non-SSL)"
-weight: 2
+weight: 1
-description: "Configure Design Console with NGINX(SSL)."
+description: "Configure Design Console with NGINX(non-SSL)."
 ---

-Configure an NGINX ingress (SSL) to allow Design Console to connect to your Kubernetes cluster.
+Configure an NGINX ingress (non-SSL) to allow Design Console to connect to your Kubernetes cluster.

 1. [Prerequisites](#prerequisites)
 1. [Setup routing rules for the Design Console ingress](#setup-routing-rules-for-the-design-console-ingress)